 1A.6.
-(SDE-EIA: CHE/Teacher Recruitment) Of the funds appropriated in Part IA, Section 1, VIII.F. for the Teacher Recruitment Program, the South Carolina Commission on Higher Education shall distribute a total of ninety-two percent to the Center for Educator Recruitment, Retention, and Advancement (CERRA-South Carolina) for a state teacher recruitment program, of which at least seventy-eight percent must be used for the Teaching Fellows Program specifically to provide scholarships for future teachers, and of which twenty-two percent must be used for other aspects of the state teacher recruitment program, including the Teacher Cadet Program and \$166,302 which must be used for specific programs to recruit minority teachers: and shall distribute eight percent to South Carolina State University to be used only for the operation of a minority teacher recruitment program and therefore shall not be used for the operation of their established general education programs.
-Working with districts with an absolute rating of At-Risk or Below Average, CERRA will provide shared initiatives to recruit and retain teachers to schools in these districts.
-CERRA will report annually by October first to the Education Oversight Committee and the Department of Education on the success of the recruitment and retention efforts in these schools.
-The South Carolina Commission on Higher Education shall ensure that all funds are used to promote teacher recruitment on a statewide basis, shall ensure the continued coordination of efforts among the three teacher recruitment projects, shall review the use of funds and shall have prior program and budget approval.
-The South Carolina State University program, in consultation with the Commission on Higher Education, shall extend beyond the geographic area it currently serves.
-Annually, the Commission on Higher Education shall evaluate the effectiveness of each of the teacher recruitment projects and shall report its findings and its program and budget recommendations to the House and Senate Education Committees, the State Board of Education and the Education Oversight Committee by October first annually, in a format agreed upon by the Education Oversight Committee and the Department of Education.
+(SDE-EIA: CHE/Teacher Recruitment) Of the funds appropriated in Part IA, Section 1, VIII.F. for the Teacher 10 Recruitment Program, the South Carolina Commission on Higher Education shall distribute a total of ninety-two percent to the Center 11 12 for Educator Recruitment, Retention, and Advancement (CERRA-South Carolina) for a state teacher recruitment program, of which at least seventy-eight percent must be used for the Teaching Fellows Program specifically to provide scholarships for future teachers, 13 and of which twenty-two percent must be used for other aspects of the state teacher recruitment program, including the Teacher 14 Cadet Program and \$166,302 which must be used for specific programs to recruit minority teachers: and shall distribute eight percent 15 to South Carolina State University to be used only for the operation of a minority teacher recruitment program and therefore shall 16 not be used for the operation of their established general education programs.
+Working with districts with an absolute rating of 17 At-Risk or Below Average, CERRA will provide shared initiatives to recruit and retain teachers to schools in these districts.
+CERRA 18 will report annually by October first to the Education Oversight Committee and the Department of Education on the success of the 19 20 recruitment and retention efforts in these schools.
+The South Carolina Commission on Higher Education shall ensure that all funds are used to promote teacher recruitment on a statewide basis, shall ensure the continued coordination of efforts among the three 21 teacher recruitment projects, shall review the use of funds and shall have prior program and budget approval.
+The South Carolina 22 23 State University program, in consultation with the Commission on Higher Education, shall extend beyond the geographic area it currently serves.
+Annually, the Commission on Higher Education shall evaluate the effectiveness of each of the teacher recruitment 24 25 projects and shall report its findings and its program and budget recommendations to the House and Senate Education Committees, the State Board of Education and the Education Oversight Committee by October first annually, in a format agreed upon by the 26 Education Oversight Committee and the Department of Education.
+27 28 With the funds appropriated CERRA shall also appoint and maintain the South Carolina Teacher Loan Advisory Committee.
+The

-With the funds appropriated CERRA shall also appoint and maintain the South Carolina Teacher Loan Advisory Committee.
-The Committee shall be composed of one member representing each of the following: (1) Commission on Higher Education; (2) State Board of Education; (3) Education Oversight Committee; (4) Center for Educator Recruitment, Retention, and Advancement; (5) South Carolina Student Loan Corporation; (6) South Carolina Association of Student Financial Aid Administrators; (7) a local school district human resources officer; (8) a public higher education institution with an approved teacher education program; and (9) a private higher education institution with an approved teacher education program.
-The members of the committee representing the public and private higher education institutions shall rotate among those intuitions and shall serve a two-year term on the committee.
-The committee must be staffed by CERRA, and shall meet at least twice The committee's responsibilities are limited to: establishing goals for the Teacher Loan Program; (2) facilitating communication among the cooperating agencies; (3) advocating for program participants; and (4) recommending policies and procedures necessary to promote and maintain the program.
+29 Committee shall be composed of one member representing each of the following: (1) Commission on Higher Education; (2) State 30 Board of Education; (3) Education Oversight Committee; (4) Center for Educator Recruitment, Retention, and Advancement; (5) 31 South Carolina Student Loan Corporation; (6) South Carolina Association of Student Financial Aid Administrators; (7) a local school 32 district human resources officer; (8) a public higher education institution with an approved teacher education program; and (9) a 33 private higher education institutions shall rotate among those intuitions and shall serve a two-year term on the committee.
+34 The committee must be staffed by CERPA, and shall must at least twice any allow.
+The committee's approach is a limited to